microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-sendactivitynotification.md

 - [Channel message](../resources/chatmessage.md)
 - [Channel tab](../resources/teamstab.md)

-> **Note:** The entity url must be same or under the team in the url.
+> **Note:** The entity url must be same or child resource of the team in the url.
 Additionally, the [teams app](/microsoftteams/platform/overview) must be installed in the team.

 ## Response